aswinmohanme/blog/priv/content/posts/2024/05-21-delight.md

 ---

-The world is a place where your opportunities are determined to an extent by how [lucky you are](/on-luck).
+The world is a place where opportunities are determined to an extent by how [lucky you are](/on-luck).
 The world is also run by people.
-So a surefire way to improve your luck is for them to remember and recommend you.
+So a surefire way to improve your luck is for them to remember and recommend you to other people.
 And for them to remember and recommend you, you need to delight them.

 If you do what people want, in line with their expectations, they become satisfied.
 Satisfaction is a neutral expression hovering around happiness.
 The next time they want to recommend someone for themselves or to someone else, you'll be competing with everyone who has made them satisfied, which would be a lot since bare satisfaction is the highest goal most aim for and succeed.